Prashant109406/Big-data/README.md

 # Big-data
-Historic weather data prediction using Hadoop and Spark
+Historic weather data prediction using Hadoop and Spark & PySpark